jxxcarlson/blockParser/README.md

 $ npm run tool
 ```

 This folder provides tool which is useful for experimenting with the parser.
 Below is a sample session.
 A source file `t1` is loaded and displayed on the terminal.
 The source is then parsed and a representation of the parse tree is displayed, giving for each node its depth in the tree and also indenting the node text according to its depth.
-The symbol `@` is an alias for a newline.
+The symbol `@` is an alias for a newline which is used to achieve a more compact representation.

 ```
 > .load source/t1